Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Acyclic orbital Dirac-type operator for torus action

 In \cite{Braverman} Braverman studied a Witten-type deformation of the Dirac operator and its equivariant index on non-compact $K$-manifold.
 In a symplectic geometric setting Braverman's deformation is given by the Clifford multiplication of the Hamiltonian vector field of the norm square of the moment map.
-In particular in the setting in Section~\ref{sec:Example of $D_K$} (not necessarily $K$ is a torus) we can consider the Braverman's deformation as where $h:M\to\bbR$ is a $K$-invariant function called an ${\it admissible \ function}$ which satisfies a suitable growth condition.
+In particular in the setting in Section~\ref{subsec:Construction of D_K} (not necessarily $K$ is a torus) we can consider the Braverman's deformation as where $h:M\to\bbR$ is a $K$-invariant function called an ${\it admissible \ function}$ which satisfies a suitable growth condition.
 Braverman showed several fundamental properties of $D_{\mu}$.
 In particular he showed that $D_{\mu}$ is a $K$-Fredholm operator and the resulting index in $R^{-\infty}(K)$ is independent of a choice of the admissible function.
 Moreover the index is equal to Atiyah's transverse index.
 After that his equivariant index has been applied in several directions, for instance, a solution to Vergne's conjecture by Ma-Zhang \cite{Ma-Zhangarxiv}.

-In this section we consider the same set-up in Section~\ref{sec:Example of $D_K$} and assume the followings to make the situation simple. \begin{assump} We assume that the conditions in Proposition~\ref{prop:sufficientcondD_K} are satisfied together with the cylindrical end condition\footnote{The cylindrical end condition is used to have a uniform estimate on the end.
+In this section we consider the same set-up in Section~\ref{subsec:Construction of D_K} and assume the followings to make the situation simple. \begin{assump} We assume that the conditions in Theorem~\ref{prop:sufficientcondD_K} are satisfied together with the cylindrical end condition\footnote{The cylindrical end condition is used to have a uniform estimate on the end.
 It is possible to put weaker assumptions to have the uniform estimate.
-For example we can handle with products of manifolds with cylindrical end.} and ; \begin{itemize} \item The moment map $\mu:M\to {\rm End}(W)\otimes\frakk^*$ defined by Kostant's formula (\ref{eq:momentmap}) is proper in the sense that each inverse image of a compact subset of $\frakk$ by $\mu$ is compact. \item The differential $d\mu:TM\to T({\rm End}(W)\otimes\frakk^*)$ is $L^{\infty}$ bounded. \end{itemize} Note that the second condition is satisfied for the symplectic setting and the genuine moment map $\mu$ by taking $J$ as an $\omega$-compatible almost complex structure. \end{assump}
+For example we can handle with products of manifolds with cylindrical end.} and ; \begin{itemize} \item The moment map $\mu:M\to {\rm End}(W)\otimes\frakk^*$ defined by Kostant's formula (\ref{eq:momentmap}) is proper in the sense that each inverse image of a compact subset of $\frakk$ by $\mu$ is compact. \item The differential of the function $|\mu|:M\to \bbR$ is $L^{\infty}$-bounded on the outside of the compact subset $\mu^{-1}(0)$. \end{itemize} Note that the second condition is satisfied for the symplectic setting and the genuine moment map $\mu$ by taking $J$ as an $\omega$-compatible almost complex structure. \end{assump}